 Modeling AD Risk and Protective Genetic Factors in Human CNS Cell Types

 Protective genetic factors for PSEN1 G206A: Our collaborator Dr. Joseph Lee has identified protective genetic factors for the PSEN1 G206A mutation.
 PSEN1 G206A, while an autosomal-dominant mutation sufficient to cause familial AD (FAD), can have a range of onset over 20 years in an affected Caribbean Hispanic cohort.
 We have been studying a protective genetic variant that can delay onset of FAD by almost 10 years.
-Our data suggests that its manipulation has a stronger effect in microglia rather than neurons, and acts at least in part by dampening the pro-inflammatory response.
-We plan on submitting our findings for publication in 2022.
+Our data suggests that its manipulation has a stronger effect in microglia rather than neurons, and acts at least in part by dampening the pro-inflammatory response via reduced JNK and NFkB signaling (in preparation for resubmission).

-High throughput identification of regulators of neuroinflammatory processes in AD: This collaborative ADRC-funded Development Project between the Chavez, Hargus, and Sproul labs is using CRISPRi/a screens to assess over 100 GWAS-identified AD genetic risk factors in the context of neuroinflammation.
-Top hits are being analyzed in stem cell derived models in vitro and in vivo.
+High throughput identification of regulators of neuroinflammatory processes in AD: This collaborative formerly ADRC-funded Development Project between the Chavez, Hargus, and Sproul labs is using CRISPRi screens to assess over 100 GWAS-identified AD genetic risk factors in the context of microglial inflammation as measured by reactive oxygen species (ROS).
+Top hits were further analyzed by CROP-seq for effects on microglial cell state (Cardona et al, in press Journal of Neuroinflammation, 2024).
+We plan on expanding this pooled screening approach to other inflammatory readouts as well as test how different AD GWAS risk factors work in an epistatic manner to drive inflammatory processes.

 PSEN G206A KI Neurons